johncousins/Combining-Signals-for-Enhanced-Alpha/README.md

 # Combining-Signals-for-Enhanced-Alpha
-Evaluate Random Forests and combine the best features and outputs to create a stronger signal.

 ## Features and Labels
 ## Random Forests
+Combine signals on a random forest for enhanced alpha.
+* Evaluate Random Forests and combine the best features and outputs to create a stronger signal.
 ## Overlapping Samples
+Address the problem of overlapping samples.